- July 8, 2020

 Each and every company is required to maintain proper financial statements and transactional records.
 It’s the responsibility of the respective individual entities to ensure that the maintained financial records are reliable, accurate, trustworthy and updated.
 These records will serve as pieces of evidence.
 These records help to identify if the firm is meeting the minimum annual revenue requirement for the registration.
 According to the government, it’s mandatory for every firm to maintain the financial records, even if the company is not VAT-eligible.

 Filing of periodic tax return

-The registered entities will have the right to claim tax credits on all the business related services and the purchased goods.
+The registered entities will have the right to claim tax credits on all the business-related services and the purchased goods.
 The companies are needed to prepare formal tax returns on regular intervals.
-The businesses will also required to collect VAT on all the taxable goods and services offered by them.
+The businesses will also be required to collect VAT on all the taxable goods and services offered by them.

 TO do list for business entities

 Ensure that accounts books are verified, updated and reliable.